Tonku/elliptic_text/README.md

         // Stretch text to half of the circumference of the ellipse.
         fitFactor: 1 / 2,

         // Specify how you'd like to stretch your text.
-By adjusting the
+By auto-adjusting
-        // letterSpacing, the fontSize, or maybe both?
+        // the letterSpacing, the fontSize, or maybe a combo of both?
         fitType: EllipticText_FitType.stretchFit,

         // Use this to stretch your text some more.